EXCELL has four main objectives

 Classes are generally held from 9:00 – 11:30 am in the K-State Student Union.

-Traditional college students, interested in learning more about the field of special education, serve as Student Ambassadors in the program.
+Traditional college students, interested in learning more about the field of special education as well as other majors, serve as Student Ambassadors in the program.
 Around thirty traditional K-State students volunteer each semester.
 These Student Ambassadors provide assistance in mobility and finding classrooms, assist with lesson plans and interact with EXCELL students during break times.
 This enhances social and leisure skills while making new friendships that could last a lifetime.
 Others from the community are also welcome to volunteer.